Salem is home to the only comprehensive ear, nose and throat center in the Mid-Willamette Valley.

 “Patients love it because it is specialty-specific,” says Dr. Bruce Johnson.
 “The patients get great care and the cases go smoothly because we do so many of the same procedures.”

-The practice opened in 1960 with Dr. Robert Cooper and one receptionist.
-Dr. Cooper chose Salem after a generous offer from the administrator of Salem Memorial Hospital: the purchase of all surgical instruments and help finding an office and a receptionist.
+The solo practice opened in 1960 by Dr. Robert Cooper with one receptionist.
+Dr. Cooper chose Salem after a generous offer from the administrator of Salem Memorial Hospital.
+The agreement to practice in the hospital (now Building B of Salem Hospital) included an office (on now Building A property), a receptionist and the purchase of all hospital surgical instruments.

 Creation of River Road Surgery Center